microsoft/vscode-docs/docs/remote/ssh.md

 - ARMv8l (AArch64) Ubuntu 18.04+ (64-bit).
 - Windows 10 / Server 2016/2019 (1803+) using the [official OpenSSH Server](https://docs.microsoft.com/windows-server/administration/openssh/openssh_install_firstuse).
 - macOS 10.14+ (Mojave) SSH hosts with [Remote Login enabled](https://support.apple.com/guide/mac-help/allow-a-remote-computer-to-access-your-mac-mchlp1066/mac).
-- 1 GB RAM is required for remote hosts, but at least 2 GB RAM and a 2-core CPU is strongly recommended.
+- 1 GB RAM is required for remote hosts, but at least 2 GB RAM and a 2-core CPU is recommended.

 Other `glibc` based Linux distributions for x86_64, ARMv7l (AArch32), and ARMv8l (AArch64) should work if they have the needed prerequisites.
 See the [Remote Development with Linux](/docs/remote/linux.md) article for information prerequisites and tips for getting community supported distributions up and running.